AdobeDocs/commerce-business-intelligence.en/help/mbi/best-practices/understanding-magento.md

 zendesk_id: 360016729951
 ---

 As you analyze your Commerce data, be aware of these factors and common misconceptions.
-If you need assistance with making sure you are using your Magento schema correctly, don't hesitate to [reach out to our support team](https://support.magento.com/hc/en-us/articles/360019088251).
+If you need assistance with making sure you are using your Magento schema correctly, do not hesitate to [reach out to our support team](https://support.magento.com/hc/en-us/articles/360019088251).

 ## entity\_id